Inside The Tragic Life Of Missy Elliott

 Missy Elliott feared she wouldn't have enough credibility

 Today, it's probably fair to assume that the sort of people who would say that Missy "Misdemeanor" Elliott doesn't have enough credibility are few and far between.
-As The New Yorker noted way back in 1997, she arrived on the scene as the epitome of cool, and when she made her return after a lengthy absence during Katy Perry's 2015 Super Bowl halftime show, outlets like Vogue and NPR immediately perked up their ears and showered her with plaudits.
+In 1997, she arrived on the scene as the epitome of cool, and when she made her return after a lengthy absence during Katy Perry's 2015 Super Bowl halftime show, media outlets immediately perked up their ears and showered her with plaudits.

 The death of Aaliyah

-Singer Aaliyah had a tragic life, from the 22-year-old singer's premature death in a plane accident in 2001 to her involvement with recently convicted sex trafficker R. Kelly, who married her illegally when she was underage (via AP News).
-According to Billboard, though, her relationship with Missy Elliott was a decidedly positive one.
+Singer Aaliyah had a tragic life, from the 22-year-old singer's premature death in a plane accident in 2001 to her involvement with convicted sex trafficker R. Kelly, who married her illegally when she was underage.
+Her relationship with Missy Elliott was a decidedly positive one.
 Elliott was still trying to find her way in business, when she and producer Tim "Timbaland" Mosley got an opportunity to work with Aaliyah, a fellow newcomer.
-Elliott's offbeat musical sensibilities resonated with Aaliyah, and the supposedly one-track collaboration turned into eight songs — including the singer's hit, "One in a Million."
+Elliott's offbeat musical sensibilities resonated with Aaliyah, and the supposedly one-track collaboration turned into eight songs, including the singer's hit, "One in a Million."

 Aaliyah's death was a massive blow to Elliott, who had seen the R&B star as a sister.
 "Her death was a huge shock to me.
 It's only in the last month I'm coming to accept it a little," Elliott told Entertainment Weekly in 2002.
 "I've been having a lot of dreams about her.
 When somebody passes, you always go through a down period, and healing takes time.
 It was so unexpected — I feel like I was just in the studio with her."